AnyLog-co/documentation/release/notes.md

 1. New Casting features in SQL: function, lstrip, rstrip, timediff.
 Details in [CAST Data](../queries.md#cast-data)
 2. Increment function without specifying the time range - the time intervals would be provided dynamically.
 3. Configuring the number of threads when a message to peers is send.
 See details [here](../node%20configuration.md#configuring-the-number-of-threads-supporting-message-send-to-peer-nodes).
+4. Monitor inserts using the command: **trace level = 1 insert 10000** 10,000 is the threshold to print stats on inserts

 ## **Version**: 1.4 |
 ### Changes